LeoPYDevel/No-Nitro-No-Cry/README.md

 * 🔄 **Added .gif fallback support** for animated emojis.
 * ⚡ **Performance improvements** (avoid duplicated event listeners).
+* 🛠️ Added a GUI and make it better
 * 🧼 Minor code cleanup.
-* 🛠️ Configurable settings using `chrome.storage.local`:
+* 🛠️ Configurable settings clicking in the extension!
+*

-  * `BiggerEmoji` – make emojis appear large.
+  * `BiggerEmoji` – make emojis appear large like a Sticker.
   * `UsePng` – force PNG output for better image quality.

 ---